aloosefish/cdk-workshop/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk destroy`    terminates all resources in the stack